HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Appendix 1 - Toolbox Details

 \begin{description} \item [Max Iterations] The maximum number of EM algorithm iterations. \item [Epsilon: Global Parameters] The termination criterion for the convergence of the global parameters, i.e. $\epsilon_g$ in Algorithm 1. \item [Epsilon: Local Parameters] The termination criterion for the convergence of the local parameters, i.e. $\epsilon_l$ in Algorithm 1. \end{description}

 The EM algorithm stops when the convergence criteria are met or when reaching the maximum number of iterations.
 After selecting ``Run", the user can monitor the algorithm's progress using the iteration plots displayed on the right hand side of the analysis panel (Figure \ref{fig:analysispanel}).
 These two figures display $ \frac{ || \hat{\boldsymbol{\Theta}}^{(k+1)}_{G} - \hat{\boldsymbol{\Theta}}^{(k)}_{G} || }{|| \hat{\boldsymbol{\Theta}}^{(k)}_{G} ||} $ and $ \frac{ || \hat{\boldsymbol{\Theta}}^{(k+1)}_{L} - \hat{\boldsymbol{\Theta}}^{(k)}_{L} || }{|| \hat{\boldsymbol{\Theta}}^{(k)}_{L} ||} $ across iterations.
 Additionally, through the iteration plots, HINT offers the user the flexibility of manually stopping the algorithm when it is needed.
 This flexibility is useful in practice because the EM convergence criteria may need to vary across different datasets due to the the differences in the dimension of parameters and sample sizes and the user may lack sufficient information in pre-specifying a suitable convergence criteria for a particular dataset.
 By monitoring the iteration plots, if at some point the user is already satisfied with the convergence, they can manually terminate the EM algorithm by using the ``Stop" button even though the pre-specified termination criteria have not yet been met.
 In this case, the algorithm will terminate at the end of the current iteration and output the results.
+Convergence time will vary based on the dataset, the number of independent components, and the number of subjects in the analysis.
+However, in general we find that the approach converges within several hours.

 After the algorithm terminates, either by reaching the stopping criteria or by user intervention, HINT saves all relevant results.
 These files can be found in the output subfolder of the directory specified in the ``prepare analysis" window.
 All files will begin with the user-specified prefix.
 The following items are saved: the overall population aggregate maps, the $\bm{s_0}$ maps, the covariate effect maps, and maps of the estimated standard errors for the covariate effects.
 Individual subject level results can be found in the iteration results file for the final completed iteration.